-This course introduces the keypad and the touch method using the electronic calculator.
-Topics include mathematical functions in business applications.
-Upon completion, students should be able to use the electronic calculator to solve a wide variety of problems commonly encountered in business.
+This course covers the keypad touch method using the electronic calculator (10-key) and mathematical functions used in office applications.
+Topics may include budgets, discounts, purchasing, inventory, and petty cash.
+Upon completion, students should be able to solve a wide variety of numerical problems commonly encountered in an office setting.